FlowGnarly/useless-captions/README.md

 git clone https://github.com/flowgnarly/useless-captions
 cd useless-captions

-# install all the dependencies and run this script (the server won't be able to render the video if you miss this step)
+# install all the dependencies
 bun i

-bun bundleRemotion.ts
+run this script (make sure to run it again when the ./remotion/ directory get's updated) bun bundleRemotion.ts

 # cd into the server, install server dependencies